sfkleach/JinXML/README.md

 ## What Is It?

-JinXML is an extension of JSON syntax that adds XML-like start, end and standalone tags that adds a convenience and expressive power to JSON suitable for representing hierarchical or 'tree-like' data.
+JinXML is an extension of JSON syntax that adds XML-like start, end and standalone tags that adds convenience and expressive power to JSON suitable for representing hierarchical or 'tree-like' data.

 _Read more_:
 * [List of features](Features.md)